ocean-tracking-network/node-manager-training/_episodes/14_The Push.md

 ## Node Manager Roles During a Push

 Node Managers have two main jobs during a Push:
 1. The first job is to get the Node's data loaded in time for the cut-off date.
 Data will be submitted by researchers on a continuous basis, but will likely increase just before a cut-off date.
-We recommend loading data as it arrives, to attempt to prevent a backlog near the Push date.
+We recommend loading data as it arrives, to prevent a backlog near the Push date.
 1. The second job for Node Managers is to create and send out Detection Extracts when they are ready to be made.
 This will be done using the `detections - create detection extracts` Nodebook.

 Once the cut-off date has passed Node Managers are "off duty"!
 When it's time for Detection Extracts to be created and disseminated that task will be assigned to the Node Managers, but this does **not** signify the end of the Push.
 There are several more "behind the scenes" steps required.